 Singles are also more focused on pets as partners or being able to travel frequently––both of which challenge the architecture of a traditional work environment, McGraw said.

 A Single Insight

 Focus on partnerships is a fabric of our being, woven into the corners of daily life we don’t even recognize: the two front seats in a car, family discounts at the gym, meal kits designed for couples and families, tables at restaurants almost always arranged to seat at least two people.

 It’s these characteristics of society that contribute to how we look at singles, McGraw said.
 He argues businesses can help break down these barriers by focusing more attention on the single population.

 “A lot of businesses are competing over the same types of people because they have the wrong assumptions about what these people need,” McGraw said.
-“They're trying to find markets that are underserved but are overlooking the 128 people that make up the single market.”
+“They're trying to find markets that are underserved but are overlooking the 128 million people that make up the single market.”

 McGraw has launched a new project called A Single Insight aimed at helping businesses recognize solos in the marketplace and adjust their tactics to better serve this population.

 “Serving solos requires different perspectives,” McGraw said.
 “Solos have more discretion over how and what they spend their money on.
 They’re more mobile in how they live and work and what they do for fun.”